VisualComputingLab/OpenZoo/install.md

 # Prerequisites
 - Netbeans 8 EE for developing the services and creating the war files of the services and the OpenZUI.
 - Apache Tomcat 7 for the OpenZUI and the servers.
 Apache Tomcat 8 should also work, but it is not tested yet.
-- RedisIO for storing and exchanging framework parameters.
 - RabbitMQ for the communication between the services.
-- MongoDB 2.6 or higher for storing results.
+- MongoDB 2.6 or higher for storing results and for storing and exchanging framework parameters.
 Version 3.0 or higher is recommended.
 - [Twitter authorization tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens) for using the demonstration topology described in the sequel.

 # Installation of third party software